Choosing a Daycare Doesn’t Have to Be Overwhelming

 Bonus: Check bathrooms (clean, child-sized), kitchen/meal area, outdoor space (safe, shaded), and emergency plans.
 Get our complete list of 20+ questions →

-Is Montessori daycare better than traditional daycare in San Antonio?
+Is Montessori daycare better than traditional daycare?

 Neither is universally “better” — it depends on your child and the program’s quality.